LilianCruanes/neo4j_for_django/docs/getting-started.md

 ---

 # Introducing
 The **neo4j_for_django package** is very fast to setup.
-Just **2 steps** are needed to execute yours first cypher requests.
+Just **2 steps** are needed to execute your first cypher requests.

->> If you don't have already install the package, please see the [installation](https://neo4j-for-django.readthedocs.io/en/latest/installation/) page.
+>> If you haven't already installed the package, please see the [installation](https://neo4j-for-django.readthedocs.io/en/latest/installation/) page.
 <br/>
 <br/>